sedhha/problem-solving-with-cpp/README.md

-This is the repository containing all the problem solving I have practiced using C++.
+This is the repository containing all the problem-solving I have practiced using C++.

 Have added bitwise operators yesterday.
 Will work more on adding new programs.

-Added Encoded Permutations, however the code is failing so would be updating changes to make it work.
+Added Encoded Permutations, however, the code is failing so will be updating changes to make it work.

-Need to work on permutations problem.
-Its still pending updates.
+Need to work on the permutations problem.
+It's still pending updates.

-Unknown programmes not pushed
+Unknown programs not pushed
 Need to run new test cases